 - On a floured surface flatten the dough out to make a rectangle

-- Fold over ⅓ of the dough to the center (you’re folding the widest part first as shown in the pictures above)
+- Fold over โ of the dough to the center (you’re folding the widest part first as shown in the pictures above)

 - Fold over the other side of the rectangle overlapping the first fold of the dough

-- Continue the folding process by folding the bottom ⅓ of the dough upwards toward the center of the little package you’ve made
+- Continue the folding process by folding the bottom โ of the dough upwards toward the center of the little package you’ve made

 - Now fold the top part of the dough down overlapping the fold you just made

-- Turn the dough over (seam side down) and make a disc or oblong loaf depending upon what shape bread you want to make.
+- Turn the dough over (seam side down) and make a disc or oblong loaf, depending upon what shape of bread you want to make.

-A Dough Scraper/Cutter will make the process easier and will help move the dough around without touching it all the time.
+A Dough Scraper or cutter will make the process easier and help move the dough around without constantly touching it.

 Place the finished dough on parchment paper (sprinkle cornmeal or flour on the parchment before placing the dough)

-Cover the dough with a bowl or damp tea towel for the second rise.
+For the second rise, cover the dough with a bowl or damp tea towel.
 Preheat your oven to 450 degrees F. and place the dough on top of the stove.

 The rise time will be 30-40 minutes for the second rise.

-The last step before placing the bread dough in the oven is to brush the dough with water.
-Water helps crisp up the outer crust of the bread, making the crusty bread I love.
+The last step before placing the bread dough in the oven is to brush it with water.
+Water helps crisp up the outer crust of the bread, making it crusty, which I love.

 - Brush with olive oil for a smooth chewy crust